anntzer/defopt/doc/source/features.rst

         entry_points={'console_scripts': ['name=test:entry_point']}
     )

-Alternatively, arbitrary type-hinted functions can be directly run from the command line with
+Alternatively, to keep scripts importable independently of `defopt`, arbitrary type-hinted functions can be directly run from the command line with

 .. code-block:: sh

     $ python -m defopt dotted.name args ...

 which is equivalent to passing the ``dotted.name`` function to `defopt.run` and calling the resulting script with ``args ...``.
-This may be useful to make the script importable independently of `defopt`.
+The ``dotted.name`` can use a colon to separate the package name from the function name (as supported by relies on `pkgutil.resolve_name`).

 .. _Sphinx: http://www.sphinx-doc.org/en/stable/domains.html#info-field-lists
 .. _Google: http://google.github.io/styleguide/pyguide.html